pages-themes/minimal/pages/guidelines.md

 # Guidelines

-<p>In each case, a disease map is designed while taking into account the goals and objectives of a particular project,
-specifics of disease conditions and disease subtypes.
-Here we propose a set of guidelines for a disease map construction and define some concepts that are derived from our collective experience and that might be helpful for developing a new disease map.</p>
+In each case, a disease map is designed while taking into account the goals and objectives of a particular project, specifics of disease conditions and disease subtypes.
+Here we propose a set of guidelines for a disease map construction and define some concepts that are derived from our collective experience and that might be helpful for developing a new disease map.

-<h3>Steps</h3>
+### Steps
 <ol>
 <li>Form a panel of domain experts: leading researchers, clinicians and biologist, with experience in the field of this particular disorder.</li>
 <li>Define the scope of a disease map.
 What are the disease hallmarks?
 What are the key modules?
 What levels of granularity should be included?</li>